The Contrarian Entrepreneur Academy (CEA)

 - Prospective members must complete a comprehensive online membership application and provide personal and professional references.

-- CEA will be a small and exclusive group consisting of "classes", each class limited to 10 members, and not all applicants will be accepted for membership.
+- CEA is an exclusive program and not all applicants will be accepted for membership.
 I'm looking for quality, not quantity.

 - There is no contractual agreement for membership in CEA, nor a specified duration.
 A member may remain a member for as long as they wish, and they may resign their membership at any time for any reason.